owncloud-archive/documentation/admin_manual/appliance/howto-update-owncloud.rst

 - `Use the Command Line`_

 ..
 WARNING::
-   Do not use the ownCloud build in web updater!
+   Do not use the ownCloud built in web updater!

 Use the Univention Management Console
 -------------------------------------